cinnData/MLearning/[ML-03E] Example - House sales in King County.md

 7520000520          3      1922          1984   232000
 ```

+So, we leave the duplicates where they are.
+We rescale the sale price to the thousands, to have a cleaner picture.

 ```
 In [7]: df['price'] = df['price']/1000
 ```
+Now, we go for the questions proposed.

 ## Q1.
 Distribution of the sale price

+The distribution of a numeric series can be quickly explored in two ways.
+First, the method `.describe()` extracts a statistical summary.
+The maximum price suggests that we may have a long right tail, which can be expected in real estate prices.

 ```
 In [8]: df['price'].describe()